A multispecies birth-death-immigration process and its diffusion approximation: Introduction

-Diffusion processes on graphs have been studied by several authors.
-We recall for instance Freidlin and Wentzell \cite{FrWe93}, that is one of the first contributions on this topic.
-Recently, some results for Brownian motion on a general oriented metric graph have been given in Hajri and Raimond \cite{HaRa2014}.
+We recall that diffusion processes on graphs have been studied by several authors.
+See for instance Freidlin and Wentzell \cite{FrWe93}, that is one of the first contributions on this topic, and Weber \cite{We01} for occupation time functionals for diffusion processes and birth-death processes on graphs.
 An investigation involving a diffusion process on star graph has been performed in Papanicolaou {\em et al.} \cite{PaPaLe12}, where the authors obtain exit probabilities and certain other quantities involving exit and occupation times for a Brownian Motion on star graph.
-Other examples of diffusion processes on star graphs have been studied in Mugnolo {\em et al.} \cite{MuPrRh14}.
+Other examples of diffusion processes on star graphs can be found in Mugnolo {\em et al.} \cite{MuPrRh14}.

-Let us now provide the plan of the paper.
-In Section \ref{Section:2} we describe the stochastic model and introduce the state probabilities.
-Some formal relations for the related generating functions are also provided.
-This allows to obtain a formal expression for the transient probability that the walk is located in the origin, whose proof is provided in Appendix \ref{appendix-A}.
-In Section \ref{section:3} we perform the transient analysis of the process in two cases: (i) when the birth, death and immigration parameters are equal, and (ii) when the birth and death parameters are different, whereas the immigration and birth parameters are equal.
-In both cases we obtain some series-form expressions for the relevant transient probabilities.
-Section \ref{section:4} is devoted to obtain the asymptotic expression of the state probabilities, that involves a zero-modified negative binomial distribution.
-Section \ref{section:5} deals with the diffusion approximation of the process.
-We adopt a suitable scaling leading to a time-homogeneous diffusion process on the star graph, characterized by linear infinitesimal moments.
+This is the plan of the paper.
+In Section \ref{Section:2} we introduce the process ${\cal N}$ and its generator.
+In Section \ref{Section:GenFunct} we develop a generating function-based approach and obtain some useful integral equations.
+This allows us to get a formal expression for the transient probability that the process is located in the origin, i.e.\ the habitat is empty, the proof being provided in \ref{appendix-A}.
+In Section \ref{section:3} we perform the transient analysis of the process in two different cases.
+The adopted technique is based on the coupling of the homotopy perturbation method and an expansion in Taylor series.
+In Section \ref{section:4} we use the Laplace transform to derive the asymptotic expression of the state probabilities (involving a zero-modified negative binomial distribution) and also of the mean and variance.
+Section \ref{section:5} deals with the diffusive approximation of ${\cal N}$.
+We adopt a customary scaling that leads to a time-homogeneous diffusion process on the star graph, characterized by linear infinitesimal moments.
 A gamma-type stationary density is also obtained under suitable assumptions.
+In Section \ref{section:new} we interpret our results in biological terms with special reference to the role of the number of species $d$.
+Finally, some concluding remarks are given in Section \ref{section:8}.